gnirmal1/cs-f363-tetris/README.md

 ## Running the Code
 Run **make test_no_bython** if the input code does not contain any functions/loops/if statements.
 Otherwise run **make tests**.
 If the input defines uses loops/if statements or defines custom functions the compilation process requires the presence of [bython](https://github.com/mathialo/bython) library.

 ## Customization Features

 - **Game Title**: Customize the title displayed in the game window.
 - **Theme**: Choose from a variety of predefined themes or create your own by specifying the background color, foreground color, and font.
+You can also choose set a custom theme and specify the background and foreground colours.
 - **Board Size**: Adjust the height and width of the game board to suit your preferences.
 - **Starting Cursor Position**: Set the initial position where the falling pieces will appear.
 - **Key Bindings**: Remap the keys used for moving the falling pieces left, right, down, rotating clockwise, pausing/resuming the game, and quitting the game.